-- Baseline barium and strontium levels are analyzed when QA/QC samples are sent to ALLARM (high stagte and low stage when possible). - Ba/Sr analysis helps to determine if a pollution event from flowback water has occurred when you find an elevated conductivity reading. - If you believe a pollution event has occurred: - Collect a sample ASAP and send to a local, certified lab. - Decision trees can help guide you with next steps and help determine if you have found a reportable event.
+- Depending on funding, baseline barium and strontium levels are analyzed when the first QA/QC sample is sent to ALLARM - Ba/Sr analysis helps to determine if a pollution event from flowback water has occurred when you find an elevated conductivity reading. - If you believe a pollution event has occurred: - Collect a sample ASAP and send to a local, certified lab. - Decision trees can help guide you with next steps and help determine if you have found a reportable event.